 Hidden behind the Dower House stands a clock tower built in the 1930s.
 This clock tower was built as a memorial to the Reverend Harold Nelson Burden and his second wife, Rosa Burden, after their work for the Stoke Park Colony.

-During World War II, Bristol was a target for bombing due to its harbour and the Bristol Aeroplane Company.
-These gun emplacements located on Purdown Ridge, which were manned by the Royal Artillery Regiment, are evidence of Bristol’s participation in World War II.
+During World War II, Bristol was subjected to a large amount of bombing.
+This anti-aircraft battery, located on Purdown Ridge, was manned by the Royal Artillery Regiment and is evidence of Bristol’s participation in World War II.

 Purdown BT Tower